lovewithtruth/lovewithtruth.github.io/_posts/2015-09-10-does-perfect-love-cast-out-the-fear-of-the-lord.md

 ## Fear God

-The fear of the lord is the beginning of knowledge (Proverbs 1:7) and wisdom (Psalm 111:10).
+The fear of the Lord is the beginning of knowledge (Proverbs 1:7) and wisdom (Psalm 111:10).
 We are repeatedly commanded to fear God in the old (Ecclesiastes 12:13, Proverbs 3:7) and new (Matthew 10:28, 1 Peter 2:17) testaments of the Bible.
 We can't both love Jesus and disregard his word (John 14:23-24).

-If you don't understand the fear of the lord let scripture teach you:
+If you don't understand the fear of the Lord let scripture teach you:

 > Come, O children, listen to me;
 > I will teach you the fear of the Lord.